 - Summative indices that reflect our exclusive model of shared responsibilities (executive, manager, and individual) (see left)

 - Customizable to focus on specific organizational concerns

 - Straightforward team meeting guidelines for driving local ownership and action

 - An on-line portal to support local commitments and hold managers accountable for working with their teams to increase engagement.

 You and BlessingWhite agree on specific items, customization as appropriate, demographics to shape reporting, external benchmark, translations, engagement champion identification, special requirements (e.g., kiosks to supplement on-line roll-out), communications strategy, and schedule.

-- Using our Implementation Tools, you orchestrate meetings and communications to set the context of the survey process in achieving your organization’s strategic objectives.
+- Using our Implementation Tools, you orchestrate meetings and communications to set the context of the job engagement survey process in achieving your organization’s strategic objectives.